-Figure 19-3: Maphisa/Moshoeshoe/Chief Moroka and OR Tambo/ Taelo Molosioa Land Use and Points of Interest
+Figure 19-3: Maphisa/Moshoeshoe and OR Tambo Land Use and Points of Interest

-The route design for the operationalisation phase for the corridor is presented in Figure 19-4 and at full development phase is presented in Figure 19-5.
+The route design for the operationalisation phase for the corridor is presented in Figure 19-5 and at full development phase is presented in Figure 19-6.
 Based on the selected implementation plan for the city the route design that needs to be considered when the operational plan is developed for the corridor comprises of two trunk routes:

 - Trunk 1 From Hoffman Square, Intermodal to Rocklands transfer facility near Rocklands Checkers Centre via Maphisa- and Moshoeshoe Roads; - Trunk 2 From Hoffman Square, Intermodal to JB Mafora transfer facility via OR Tambo, David Montoediand Taelo Molosioa Streets.
 The area surrounding the proposed transfer is undeveloped and thus the call for the development of a precinct plan to facilitate development in the area.
-When a transfer is implemented at the recommended location, trading facilities will be required, and it will create the opportunity to provide social amenities in the area since minimal facilities are provided.
+When a transfer is implemented at the recommended location, trading facilities will be required, and it will create the opportunity to provide social amenities in the area since minimal facilities are provided in the area.

-During the operationalisation phase, of Maphisa/Moshoes/ Chief Moroka trunk, four (4) unscheduled feeder routes will integrate with the trunk routes at transfer facilities or high capacity bus stops and sic(six) unscheduled feeder routes will integrate with the OR Tambo/ Taelo Molosioa trunk.
-The trunk-feeder configuration allows for the incremental transformation of the existing public transport operators where operators are contracted to provide an unscheduled feeder service with vehicles complying to minimum standards, vehicle specifications and branded according to the Hauweng brand.
+During the operationalisation phase, eight (8) unscheduled feeder routes will integrate with the trunk routes at transfer facilities.
+The trunk-feeder configuration allows for the incremental transformation of the existing public transport operators where operators are contracted to provide a service with vehicles complying to minimum standards and branded according to the Hauweng brand.
 These vehicles will be equipped with AFC and limited APTMS to increase commuter experience.
+This approach allows for optimising existing economic value in the city.
 The route alignment will be stipulated as part of the amendment of the operating licenses for entities that will provide the feeder services.
 These will be a contracted service with a service level agreement.
-The remuneration and principles thereof are addressed in the business plan per phase and developed as part of the Operational Plan per phase.
+The remuneration and principles thereof are addressed in the business plan Section 20.1.1.

-After the operational phase, six of the ten feeder routes will be rationalised to scheduled complementary routes.
+After the operational phase, six of the eight feeder routes will be rationalised to scheduled Complementary routes also known as complementary routes.
 The routes to be rationalised are listed in Table 19-1.
-The implementation of the complementary routes will optimise operational cost and the vehicle fleet required for operations and minimise the number of transfers that a commuter has to make.
-The implementation of complementary routes will furthermore optimise the size of the transfer facility per corridor.
-Thus to construct large transfer facilities before operationalisation can lead to wasteful expenditure.
+The implementation of the complementary routes will optimise operational cost and the vehicle fleet required for operations.
+The implementation of complementary will furthermore optimise the size of a transfer facility.
 This rationalisation will only be implemented if demand realises according to estimations.
+Refer to later sections for detail pertaining to contracting, facilities and other elements.

 The initial route design will introduce an additional transfer comparing to existing public transport operations.
-However, express services are implemented as part of the service offering and will thus enhance the existing stop at all possible pick-up points and optimise passenger journey time.
+However, express services are implemented as part of the service offering and will thus enhance the existing stop at all possible pick-up points on total journey time.

-Table 19-1: Maphisa/Moshoeshoe/Chief Moroka and OR Tambo/ Taelo Molosioa Routes
+Table 19-1: Maphisa/Moshoeshoe and OR Tambo Routes

-Route Number Route Length One direction (km) 2020/21 2021/22 2023/24 Route Length one direction Complementary routes (km)

-Maphisa T1 8 Trunk Trunk Trunk 8

-Rt 21 3 Feeder Complementary Complementary 12.3

-Rt 22 2.5 Feeder Complementary Complementary 12.5

-Rt 23 2.2 Feeder Feeder Feeder 2.2

-Rt 25 2.7 Feeder Feeder Feeder 2.7

-OR Tambo Trunk 14 Trunk Trunk 14

-Rt26 3 Feeder Complementary 17

-Rt27 3 Feeder Complementary 17.4

-Rt29 3 Feeder Feeder 3

-Rt30 2.4 Feeder Complementary 16.4

-Rt31 2 Feeder Complementary 10.5

-Rt36 3.5 Feeder Feeder 3.5

-Direct Route 1 8 Direct/Diagonal Direct/Diagonal Direct/Diagonal 8

-Direct Route 2 11.6 Direct/Diagonal Direct Route Diagonal Direct Route Diagonal 11.6
+Route Number Route Length 2020/21 21/22 23/24 Maphisa T1 8 Trunk Trunk Trunk 8 Rt 21 3 Feeder Complementary Complementary 12.3 Rt 22 2.5 Feeder Complementary Complementary 12.5 Rt 23 2.2 Feeder Feeder Feeder 2.2 Rt 25 2.7 Feeder Feeder Feeder 2.7 OR Tambo Trunk 14 Trunk Trunk Trunk 14 Rt26 3 Feeder Complementary Complementary 17 Rt27 3 Feeder Complementary Complementary 17.4 Rt30 2.4 Feeder Complementary Complementary 16.4 Rt31 2 Feeder Complementary Complementary 10.5 Direct Route 1 8 Direct/Diagonal Direct/Diagonal Direct/Diagonal 8 Direct Route 2 11.6 Direct/Diagonal Direct Route Diagonal Direct Route 11.6 Diagonal